anampopa/ana-blog/content/article/agile-testing/index.md

 In the last chapter, seven key factors for successful agile testing are presented:

--Use the whole team approach;
+- Use the whole team approach;
--Adopt an agile testing mind-set;
+- Adopt an agile testing mind-set;
--Automate regression testing;
+- Automate regression testing;
--Provide and obtain feedback;
+- Provide and obtain feedback;
--Build a foundation of core practices;
+- Build a foundation of core practices;
--Collaborate with customers;
+- Collaborate with customers;
--Look at the big picture.
+- Look at the big picture.

 The fact that testing and quality is the responsibility of the whole team is not a breaking news.
 I hope that in the agile teams, the tester is not the gatekeeper for the application anymore.
 What's a bit outdated in the book, in my opinion, is the idea that testers bring a special viewpoint and unique skills.
 With some training and coaching, everyone in the team could gain these skills.
 Tester's role resides more in creating the quality culture and coaching the entire team.

 The add-on to "Agile Testing: A Practical Guide for Testers and Agile Teams" is "More Agile Testing: Learning Journeys for the Whole Team" which contains more practical examples.
 Or you can read the short version "Agile Testing Condensed: A Brief Introduction" which is a condensed overview.